top of page

 Sherwin-Williams: A colorful success

 Sherwin-Williams is a global market leader in paints and coatings.
-While paints and coatings may not sound like the most exciting thing to be investing in, Sherwin-Williams has outperformed both the S&P500 and its peers over the last five years.
+While paints and coatings may not sound like the most exciting investment, Sherwin-Williams has outperformed both the S&P 500 and its peers over the last five years.
+Management expects that this outperformance will continue in the future.
 Is Sherwin-Williams still a good investment?
-This is what I'm going to examine in this analysis.
+This is what I am going to examine in this analysis.

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.